biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 #### Introduction

 - Estradiol is a feminizing drug used in Hormone Replacement Therapy (HRT) (with a variety of prodrugs[^Duumlsterberg], one of which is Estradiol Valerate which we consider here)
-- Hormone Replacement Therapy (HRT) is a regimen involving the administration of “sex hormones” for, among other things, aligning secondary sexual characteristics, mental health benefits and increased life expectancy.
+- Hormone Replacement Therapy (HRT) is a regimen involving the administration of “sex hormones” for, among other aims, aligning secondary sexual characteristics, mental health benefits and increased life expectancy.
-- Even for individuals that have access to conventional healthcare and are able to obtain prescriptions for feminizing HRT related drugs, injectable pro-estrogens have experienced multiple shortages in American and European pharmacies[^FDA].
-These factors, among many others, have driven many transgender individuals by choice or not to use grey market alternatives[^them.].
+- Even for individuals that have access to conventional healthcare and can obtain prescriptions for feminizing HRT related drugs, injectable pro-estrogens have experienced shortages in American and European pharmacies[^FDA].
+These factors, among others, have driven transgender individuals, by choice or not, to use grey market alternatives[^them.].
 - No investigation or organized effort has ever considered the purity or variability in grey market HRT drugs[^IJoT].

-We aimed to fill this research and humanitarian need by looking at tablet Estradiol Valerate purchased from an easily accessible venue (eBay) and by developing a general purpose procedure.
+We aimed to fill this research and humanitarian need by looking at tablet Estradiol Valerate purchased from an accessible venue (eBay) and by developing a general purpose procedure.
 Here, we determined how much Estradiol Valerate was contained in our samples, the deviation from the reported amount and the variance in these measures across tablets.